Node's Package Management and Loading Mechanisms

 binaryWriter.end();

-Summary: Node.js file streams process bytes by default; by using encoding, they can simulate "character stream" effects.
-When handling large objects or needing precise control over bytes, keeping data as Buffer is safer.
+Summary: Node.js file streams process bytes by default; with encoding, they can simulate "character stream" effects.
+When dealing with large objects or needing precise byte control, keeping Buffer is safer.

 Buffer Module Explained

 Buffer is a block of native memory outside the V8 heap in Node.js, used for handling binary data.
 Common scenarios include file I/O, network communication, encryption, and compression.
-Buffer and Uint8Array are interoperable, and since Node 18+, Buffer instances also inherit from Uint8Array.
+Buffer and Uint8Array are interoperable, and Node 18+ Buffer instances also inherit from Uint8Array by default.

 - Creation methods: